SSaquif/firebase-auth/README.md

 We need 2 functions, one for signing in and another for signing out.
 Then we will pass them through our context provider, so that our Sign In and Sign Out buttons located elsewhere can use them.
 But First we set somethings in our useEffect().

-### Adding a Observer/Listener to our Application
+### Adding an Observer to Our Application

-We need something similar to an Event Listener, that monitors when a user logs in or out and does something with that information.
+We need something similar to an Event Listener (or an observer as firebase docs calls it), that monitors when a user logs in or out and does something with that information.
 Firebase gives us the onAuthStateChanged(callback) function to do just that.

 1. **onAuthStateChanged(callback):** This function is basically where the magic happens.
 This function is kind of like an Event Listener, in that it is listening for changes in the authentication state.
 In the callback of this function, you have access to the user object generated when you sign in or sign out.
 Everytime a sign in or sign out event occurs, this function runs.
 It returns a user object with a lot of properties (not all of them useful, but **DEFINITELY** check it out) when you sign in.
 It returns **null** when the user signs out.
 We store this user object or null in our React state by doing a dispatch to the reducer.
 Next we move back to the home page using history.push('/').